rmadhok/enviro-dev-grad/README.md

 Lectures are split into modules.
 For the most part, each module will consist of two lectures.

 - Module 1: Introduction ([slides](lectures/module1/module1.pdf))
+- Module 2: Impact of economic development on the environment
+- Module 3: Impact of the environment on economic development
+- Module 4: Why is WTP for environmental quality so low in developing countries?
+- Module 5: Environmental policy in developing countries
+- Module 6: Political economy of the environment
+- Module 7: TBD

 <!--
 # - Module 2: Impact of economic development on the environment ([slides](lectures/module2/module2.pdf))
 # - Module 3: Impact of the environment on economic development ([slides](lectures/module3/module3.pdf))